Jump to the next navigation bar : Jump to the page contents

 Adopted texts

-The Assembly can adopt four different types of texts: recommendations, resolutions, opinions, and orders.
+The Assembly can adopt three different types of texts: recommendations, resolutions, and opinions.

 Recommendations contain proposals addressed to the Committee of Ministers, the implementation of which is within the competence of governments.